stanford-crfm/helm/scripts/data_overlap/README.md

 ## Beam API

-Model developers should implement an Apache Beam pipeline that creates a `PCollection[str]` of documents, and then pass it to `ComputeAndWriteDataOverlapStats()` with the appropriate arguments.
+Model developers should implement an Apache Beam pipeline that creates a `PCollection[str]` of documents, and then pass it to `ComputeAndWriteOverlapStats()` with the appropriate arguments.

 Note: Each record in the `PCollection[str]` should contain an _entire_ document, not a single line from a document.